Where does your tuna come from?

 Who caught your tuna?

-Your tuna is caught by one of many handline fishermen that live in Sanana or Sulabesi Island and Mangole Island.
-Handline fishermen from Sula Islands Regency catch Yellowfin tuna using small single-handed boats that go out to sea for 1 day at a time.
+Your tuna is caught by one of many handline fishermen that live on Sulabesi or Mangole Island, which comprise the Sula Island Regency.
+Handline fishermen from in this area catch Yellowfin tuna using small single-handed boats that go out to sea for 1 day at a time.
 Fishermen travel out to sea in groups and locate tuna schools using natural cues such as dolphins or birds, as tuna naturally associate with these.
 Fishermen then use highly selective handline gear: one man, one line, one hook, one tuna.
 An average daily catch usually consists of 1 to 3 fish.

 Fishery Improvement Project